 - Cardiac arrest: A sudden loss of heart function that can lead to respiratory failure.

-- Medications and substances: Certain drugs, including opioids and anesthetics, can suppress the respiratory center, leading to shortness of breath.
+- Medications and substances: Certain drugs, including opioids and anaesthetics, can suppress the respiratory centre, leading to shortness of breath.

 - Metabolic imbalances: Conditions like metabolic alkalosis that disrupt normal breathing patterns.

-The primary symptoms associated with both obstructive and central sleep apnea include:
+The primary symptoms associated with both obstructive and central sleep apnoea include:

 - Loud snoring.